habedi/PracticalMachineLearning/README.md

 * [Magnitude](https://github.com/plasticityai/magnitude): Magnitude is a vector embedding helper library (much in the spirit of Gensim)
 * [Missingno](https://github.com/ResidentMario/missingno): A useful Python library for visualizing missing data
 * [Vector Hub](https://github.com/vector-ai/vectorhub): Vector Hub is a Python library that can help turn almost everything (including text, graph, and image data) into vector representations
-* [pyLDAvis](https://github.com/bmabey/pyLDAvis): A Python library for interactive topic modelling and visualization of topics in textual datasets
+* [pyLDAvis](https://github.com/bmabey/pyLDAvis): A Python library for interactive topic modeling and visualization of topics in textual datasets
-* [Pyextrank](https://github.com/DerwenAI/pytextrank): A Python implementation of TextRank algorithm
+* [Pyextrank](https://github.com/DerwenAI/pytextrank): A Python implementation of the TextRank algorithm
 * [Mitosheets](https://trymito.io/): A Jupyter Lab extension to make it easier to work with Panda's dataframes
 * [Transformers](https://github.com/huggingface/transformers)
 * [CoClust](https://github.com/franrole/cclust_package): A Python library for co-clustering
 * [PySurvival](https://square.github.io/pysurvival/): PySurvival is a Python package for survival analysis of data
 * [Scikit-survival](https://github.com/sebp/scikit-survival): Scikit-survival is an extension to Scikit-learn that adds survival analysis capabilities to it
 * [rfpimp](https://github.com/parrt/random-forest-importances): A Python package that brings permutation-based feature importance measure to Scikit-learn Random Forests learners
-* [Jiant](https://github.com/nyu-mll/jiant): Jiant is a NLP software toolkit with the multitask and transfer learning capabilities
+* [Jiant](https://github.com/nyu-mll/jiant): Jiant is an NLP software toolkit with the multitask and transfer learning capabilities
 * [PyG](https://pytorch-geometric.readthedocs.io/en/latest/): "PyG (PyTorch Geometric) is a library built upon PyTorch to easily write and train Graph Neural Networks (GNNs) for a wide range of applications related to structured data."---PyG's documentation
-* [Nodevectors](https://github.com/VHRanger/nodevectors): A Python package with fast and sclable implementations for some popular vertex embedding algorithms
+* [Nodevectors](https://github.com/VHRanger/nodevectors): A Python package with fast and scalable implementations for some popular vertex embedding algorithms
 * [JGraphT](https://jgrapht.org/): JGraphT now supports Python
 * [DGL](https://www.dgl.ai/): Deep graph library is a Python package for using deep learning algorithms on graph data.
 It can use PyTorch, TensorFlow, or Apache MXNet as its backend
 * [Spektral](https://graphneural.network/): A Python package for creating and running graph neural networks
-* [HyperNetX(HNX)](https://github.com/pnnl/HyperNetX): A Python library to work with data modelled as hypergraphs
+* [HyperNetX(HNX)](https://github.com/pnnl/HyperNetX): A Python library to work with data modeled as hypergraphs
 * [Graph4NLP](https://github.com/graph4ai/graph4nlp): Graph4nlp is a Python library that makes it easier to use graph neural networks in and for NLP tasks
+* [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html): JAX is a Python library for high-performance numerical computation used in machine learning

 ## Additional Useful Resources